mark-le-analytics/loan-approval-analysis/README.md

 ## Project Overview

-This project simulates the work of a data analyst inside a lending or credit risk team — validating raw loan application data, applying business rules, flagging anomalies, and producing a structured output ready for review.
+This project simulates the work of a data analyst inside a lending or credit risk team: validating raw loan application data, applying business rules, flagging anomalies, and producing a structured output ready for review.

 It is the second of two projects covering the full lending lifecycle: